nasa/Common-Metadata-Repository/README.md

 (def ch (ingest/get-providers client))
 ```

-The Clojure API uses the cljs-http library, so requests return a `core.async`
+The ClojureScript API uses the cljs-http library, so requests return a
-channel.
-However, if you don't want to work with channels, you can easily
+`core.async` channel.
+However, if you don't want to work with channels, you
-process results in a callback:
+can easily process results in a callback:

 ```clj
 (with-callback ch #(println "Got response:" %))